ics-py/ics-py/doc/index.rst

 (Release |version|)

-Ics.py is an :ref:`Apache2 Licensed <apache2>` iCalendar (rfc5545) library, written in Python 2 & 3, for human beings.
+Ics.py is a pythonic and easy iCalendar (rfc5545) library.
+It's goals are to read and write ics data in a developper-friendly way.

+It is witten in Python (>=2.7 and >=3.3) and is  :ref:`Apache2 Licensed <apache2>`.

+iCalendar is complicated, you don't like RFCs but you want/have to use the ics format and you love pythonic APIs ? ics.py is for you !

 Quickstart
 ----------